flyingmachine/nanoc-blog/content/people/buddy-system.md

 ---
-title: "Buddy Systems at Work"
+title: "Buddy Systems at Work: a Framework for Rewarding Relationships on Remote Teams"
 created_at: Tue Jun 04 2019 8:00:00 -0500
 kind: article
 categories: people